pp2017/pp2017.github.io/accommodation.md

 here][hotelodinsve] for their webpage.
 Rooms are reserved until 6 weeks before the conference.

 Hótel Frón: This hotel is located in downtown Reykjavík, with regular bus links to the university.
 The price per night for a standard double room is 22.190 ISK, with breakfast included.
 We have rooms reserved from June 25th until June 30th and some reserved from June 25th - July 1st.
 Contact the conference organizers at elisabet@cpreykjavik.is for booking.
-The hotel webpage can be found [here][hotelfron]
+The hotel webpage can be found [here][hotelfron]. **HOTEL FRON IS FULLY BOOKED**

 **We urge participants to book accommodation as soon as possible since hotels in Reykjavík are in high demand during summer.**